pjambet/redis-in-ruby/content/post/chapter-1-basic-server.md

 like HTTP requests.
 While it is unlikely that a server would have such a blatant bad behavior as the one we currently have, accept a request and do absolutely nothing with it, it is entirely possible that a server would take a very long time to return a response, if a spike in incoming traffic is causing the server to become unresponsive for instance.
-In this case, it might be benefitial for the client to abort after the timeout, instead of waiting.
+In this case, it might be beneficial for the client to abort after the timeout, instead of waiting.

 {{% admonition info "Exit Status" %}}